fuatkara/DSND-Project-4/README.md

 Licensing, Author, Acknowledgements

 Credits must be given to Udacity for the starter codes and Starbucks for provding the data used by this project.

+5. Blog Website
+A blog has been published in this link below,